lmc2179/lmc2179.github.io/drafts/pdp.md

 # CI on mse_reduction - demonstrates that the rf model has better predictive power
 ```

+We see that the Random Forest model produces better predictive power than the Linear Regression when we look at the out-of-sample RMSE.

 # Option 1: Make a scatter plot and ignore the other variables

-Usually, our first instinct is to make a scatter plot
+Let's step back for a moment.
+Usually, when we are confronted with a "does this variable correlate with that variable" question, we start with a scatterplot.
+Why not simply make a scatterplot of NOX against median house value?
+Well, there's nothing stopping us from doing this, so let's do it:

 ```python
 sns.regplot(X['NOX'], y)
 plt.show()
 ```

 This is a perfectly good start, and often worth doing.
-However, this scatter plot alone doesn't actually answer our question because it doesn't give us the unique effect of NOX
+However, this scatter plot alone doesn't actually answer our question.
+It _does_ tell us something useful, which is that NOX is negatively correlated with house prices.
+That is, areas with higher NOX (and thus worse air quality) have a lower house price, on average.
+But there's a straightforward objection to this finding, which is that our scatterplot ignores the other variables we know about.
+Perhaps areas with high NOX also have some other attribute which causes lower house prices.

 # Option 2: Build a simpler model with a clear interpretation, like a linear model

-We can think of the last section as a very simple model, but we know this was an oversimplification

-At this point, we can expand our model to be more realistic by including the other variables that we believe affect home prices
+We can think of the last section as a very simple model in which NOX is the sole variable that affects house prices, but we know this was an oversimplification.
+We can expand our model to be more realistic by including the other variables that we believe affect home prices, hoping to avoid omitted variable bias.

 ```python
 sm.OLS(y, X).fit().summary()